 Optional Equipment for Teaching Online

 First off, we recommend doing a few online lessons with your basic set up before investing in additional equipment.
 We have seen no evidence that teachers with more sophisticated equipment get more students or keep students longer than those with the basics.
 Built in mics and cameras are quite good these days, and there is probably benefit to keeping it simple versus spending time in a lesson trying to tweak equipment.
-That said, if you have done some lessons and feel like you need to be offering students a better experience, or you would like to be having a better experience yourself, we do have some recommendations.
-The Phoenix Duet is a pretty sweet upgrade.
-Another strong recommendation is a decent set of headphones.

 Being a musician, and a person in the modern world, you probably have at least three sets of headphones tucked into various jackets and bags around your house already.
 If you are on an instrument where wearing headphones doesn't feel like an encumberance, we recommend putting a pair on.
 In most situations, a decent set of headphones will make a positive difference.